facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

      * To stop MySQL using the preference pane:
        Click Stop MySQL Server.
-You may be prompted for the username and password of a user with administrator privileges to shutdown the MySQL server.
+You may be prompted for the username and password of a user with administrator privileges to stop the MySQL server.

      * To automatically start the MySQL server when the system boots:
-       Check the checkbox next to Automatically Start MySQL Server on Startup.
+       Check the check box next to Automatically Start MySQL Server on Startup.

-     * To disable the automatic starting of the MySQL server when the system boots:
+     * To disable automatic MySQL server startup when the system
+       boots:
-       Uncheck the checkbox next to Automatically Start MySQL Server on Startup.
+       Uncheck the check box next to Automatically Start MySQL Server on Startup.

-   You can close the System Preferences... once you have completed your settings.
+   You can close the System Preferences... window once you have completed your settings.

-2.5.5.
+2.4.5.
 Using the Bundled MySQL on Mac OS X Server

    If you are running Mac OS X Server, a version of MySQL should already be installed.
 The following table shows the versions of MySQL that ship with Mac OS X Server versions.

-   Table 2.15.
-MySQL Versions Pre-installed with Mac OS X Server Mac OS X Server Version MySQL Version
+   Table 2.13.
+MySQL Versions Preinstalled with Mac OS X Server Mac OS X Server Version MySQL Version
    10.2-10.2.2             3.23.51
    10.2.3-10.2.6           3.23.53